AnandRamaka/Deepfake-Detector/README.md

 Create two folders filled with 'Real' and 'Faked' images and run the Deepfake_Detector.py file to train the model.
 You could also test out the pre-trained model on your own deepfaked images.

+Trained model can detect deepfakes at a 70% accuracy.